Wondering what to do during a long layover in Fiji? You’re not alone! My flight from the US to New Zealand included a 17-hour layover in Nadi, Fiji.

 Don’t Book Anything Before You Arrive in Fiji

 Fiji is a popular tourist destination bursting with activities to suit everyone.
-There are multiple tour companies at Nadi International Airport that offer full or half-day packages for adventure junkies, nature lovers, or culture hounds.
+Multiple tour companies at Nadi International Airport offer full or half-day packages for adventure junkies, nature lovers, or culture hounds.

 I suggest waiting until you arrive to book an activity.
 You’ll avoid being late for reservations due to delays or time spent in customs and immigration.
 Plus, you’ll want to see what the weather will be like.
-A boat ride to a secluded island sounds great until you arrive and it’s going to rain cats and dogs all day.
+A boat ride to a secluded island sounds great until you arrive and it will rain cats and dogs all day.

 Additionally, I suggest waiting because you may change your mind about what you want to do once you arrive.
-Also, as a solo traveler, my plans depend on other travelers booking the same activity that I want to do.
+Also, as a solo traveler, my plans depend on other travelers booking the same activity I want.
 Even though I chose one once I got there, it was still canceled because no one else signed up.
-In the end, I joined two other girls on a different tour and was delighted with the experience.
+Ultimately, I joined two other girls on a different tour and was delighted with the experience.

 Store Your Luggage at the Airport

 After freshening up and changing into clothes appropriate for the tropical Fiji weather, you’ll want to store your luggage.
-Contrary to what the Nadi International Airport website says, the luggage storage facility is located on the second floor of the arrivals concourse, down a series of hallways that look abandoned.
-Don’t worry, though, the room is guarded by the attendant during open hours, which are daily from 5 am to 10 pm.
+Contrary to the Nadi International Airport website, the luggage storage facility is located on the second floor of the arrivals concourse, down a series of seemingly abandoned hallways.
+Don’t worry, though; the room is guarded by the attendant during open hours, which are daily from 5 am to 10 pm.